Less Than Kilogram

 So, while we were over here singing the praises of this object, how beautiful it is to have something real you can hold in your hands, there's a group of people for whom the kilogram situation was unacceptable.

-For example, Bill Phillips here from the National Institute of Standards and Technology.
+This is scandalous.
+For example, Bill Phillips here from the National Institute of Standards and Technology, he's speaking to a big gathering of people who care about this stuff.

-If this were the real kilogram that I was holding in my hands, the fingerprints that have been put onto this kilogram would increase the mass, but of course, it can't increase the mass because this is by definition a kilogram.
+If this were the real kilogram that I was holding in my hands, the fingerprints that have been put onto this kilogram would increase the mass, but of course it can't increase the mass because this is by definition a kilogram.

 That means all of you would lose weight.

 For the people in this room, the fact that we in the 21st century are basing our most finely tuned measurements on a hunk of metal cast in 1889?
+Now, that's a situation that is clearly intolerable.

 After years of work, researchers figured out that new definition they were looking for.
+In 2018, representatives gathered together in France

-Arabi, Saudi, Saudi Arabia.
+Arabi Saudit, Saudi, Saudi Arabia.
+Yes.

 Thank you.